 Colorist Services

-Spain's established post-production houses in Madrid and Barcelona serve Europe's most sun-rich filming destination.
+Spain's set up post-prod houses in Madrid and Barcelona serve Europe's most sun-rich filming destination.

-A colorist shapes the final visual identity of a production through precise color grading and correction.
+Here is how this works in practice.
+A colorist shapes the final look of a production through precise grading and correction.
 Spanish cinema has a rich visual tradition — from the surreal palettes of Almodovar to the harsh Castilian light that has defined countless spaghetti westerns shot in Almeria.
-Spain's intense Mediterranean sunlight, diverse regional landscapes from green Basque Country to arid Andalusia, and vibrant cultural colors give local colorists a broad palette to work with.
+Spain's intense Mediterranean sunlight, varied regional landscapes from green Basque Country to arid Andalusia, and vibrant cultural colors give local colorists a broad palette to work with.

-NeedAFixer connects you with experienced colorists across Spain's post-production centers.
-El Ranchito, User T38, Telson, and Deluxe Spain in Madrid provide full VFX, color grading, and finishing capabilities with DaVinci Resolve suites for features, commercials, and episodic content.
-Spain's active domestic industry and growing international service production keep these facilities busy year-round.
+Here is the short of it.
+NeedAFixer connects you with skilled colorists across Spain's post-prod centers.
+El Ranchito, User T38, Telson, and Deluxe Spain in Madrid give full VFX, grading, and finishing skills with DaVinci Resolve suites for features, commercials, and episodic content.
+Spain's active domestic industry and growing global service production keep these facilities busy year-round.

 ACT 01